vault27/vault27.github.io/ipsec.md

         - Peer authenticated successfully (yes/no)
         - Identity matched PSK or certificate
     - Relationship to Phase 2

-- Example of SA phase 1 IKEv1 as a logical object on router via Cisco command `show crypto isakmp sa detail` - It displays IKEv1 Phase 1 Security Associations currently known to the router
+**Example of SA phase 1 IKEv1 as a logical object**

+On router via Cisco command `show crypto isakmp sa detail` - It displays IKEv1 Phase 1 Security Associations currently known to the router

 ```
 IPv4 Crypto ISAKMP SA